kawo/books_online/README.md

 Books Online is a virtual company for my first course project @OpenClassrooms.
 I'm in charge of developing a python script to grab books from [http://books.toscrape.com/](http://books.toscrape.com/) and write them in csv files.

+Environment:

+- vscode
-Environment: vscode, wsl2
+- wsl2

-Libs used: python.requests, BeautifulSoup4
+Libs used:

+- python.requests
+- BeautifulSoup4

+Profiler:

+- cProfile
-Profiler: cProfile, snakeviz
+- snakeviz
-Optimizations: requests.sessions, cchardet

 ## Installation